ManojKamatam/Lambda-build/README.md

 Conclusion
 This system automates error detection, root cause analysis, and code remediation, improving operational efficiency and reducing manual intervention.
 The integration with multiple services ensures a streamlined workflow for resolving issues.

+# Further plans
+1) For promt reforms, need to involve bedrock agents
+2) For time saving in searching for relavant files, need to maintain a dynamoDB